On the static effective Hamiltonian of a rapidly driven nonlinear system: Abstract

 \section{Abstract}

 We present a recursive formula for the computation of the static effective Hamiltonian of a system under a fast-oscillating drive.
-Our result is well-suited to symbolic calculations performed by a computer and can be implemented to arbitrary order, thus overcoming limitations of usual time-dependent perturbation methods.
+Our analytical result is well-suited to symbolic calculations performed by a computer and can be implemented to arbitrary order, thus overcoming limitations of existing time-dependent perturbation methods and allowing computations that were impossible before.
 We also provide a simple diagrammatic tool for calculation and treat illustrative examples.
 By construction, our method applies directly to both quantum and classical systems; the difference is left to a low-level subroutine.
-This aspect sheds light on the relationship between seemingly disconnected independently developed methods in the literature.
+This aspect sheds light on the relationship between seemingly disconnected independently developed methods in the literature and has direct applications in quantum engineering.

 Driven nonlinear systems display a rich spectrum of phenomena which includes bifurcation, chaos, and topological order \cite{dykman2012,guckenheimer2013}.
 Their behaviour is often counterintuitive and, beyond fundamental interest \cite{zurek1999}, yields important applications.
 A classic example is the Kapitza pendulum \cite{landau1976}.
 This system inverts its equilibrium position against gravity when driven by an appropriate fast-oscillating force and serves as a model for dynamical stabilization of mechanical systems \cite{bechhoefer2021}.
 The potency for novel applications transcends classical physics; recently the dynamical stabilization of a Schr\"odinger cat manifold \cite{leghtas2015,lescanne2020,grimm2020}, despite its famous fragility \cite{haroche2006}, has opened new perspectives for large-scale quantum computation \cite{chamberland2020}.
 In the promising field of quantum simulation, Floquet engineering of potentials \cite{goldman2014} in ultracold atom experiments has permitted the realization of novel quantum systems with exotic properties unachievable otherwise \cite{wintersperger2020}.
 Other important related phenomena are discrete time crystals \cite{yao2017} and many-body dynamical localization \cite{nandkishore2015}, just to name a few.